dapps-dev-club/dapps-dev-club-website/src/pages/blog/2018-12-31-introducing-the-distributed-apps-development-club.md

 What is missing, we feel, in the meetup ecosystem, is how does one actually go about developing applications using this new set of technologies.

-This is the impetus for the Distributed Apps Development Club - a group that meets regularly, to learn, collaborate, and build DApps together on a regular basis.
+This is the impetus for the Decentralised Apps Development Club - a group that meets regularly, to learn, collaborate, and build DApps together on a regular basis.
 More details to come soon!